Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 - [Tool Location](#tool-location): describes where the Local Freight tool can be obtained from;
 - [Installation](#installation): covers the requirements for the tool and how to install them;
-- [Running Local Freight Tool](#running-local-freight-tool): covers information on how the tool is ran; and
+- [Running Local Freight Tool](#running-local-freight-tool): covers information on how to run the tool; and
 - [Tool Functionality](#tool-functionality): outlines all the functionality provided by the tool and provides information on how to run each module, including any required inputs and the expected outputs.